Torticollis

 Aim

-- The term torticollis (or wry neck), from the Latin for ‘twisted neck’, refers to a characteristics position where the head is held tipped to one side with the chin rotated toward the other.
+- The term torticollis (or wry neck), from the Latin for ‘twisted neck’, refers to a characteristic position where the head is held tipped to one side with the chin rotated toward the other.

 - It is a physical sign, not a condition, and can be caused by a wide range of problems.